 Applying for H-1B Cap-Gap Extension I-20

-The H-1B Cap Gap-Extension is noted directly on a new I-20.
+The H-1B Cap Gap-Extension is noted directly on page 2 of a new I-20.
 There is no fee for the cap-gap extension.

 Step 1: Confirm with your employer that they have filed your H-1B.
 Even if you received an H-1B slot in the lottery, you won't be eligible for the OPT cap gap extension until your H-1B has been filed.